 Long acting contraceptive methods such as the coil and implant are easy to access.

 Recently we have launched a Fast Track system to make it easier to access for coil fittings.
 Please print a copy of our leaflet.
-In addition please read the relevant leaflet here or watch the video here.
+In addition please watch the video here.
 Alternatively make an appointment with Dr Beattie or Dr Plaxton to discuss.

 We can provide contraceptive services to those who are not registered at Kingston Health Centre.